 A few months ago, Meta X Red Team published two very interesting Android Framework vulnerabilities that could be used to escalate privileges to any UID.
 Among them, CVE-2024-0044, due to its simplicity and directness, has already been widely analyzed in the technical community with public exploits available (it’s worth mentioning that people were later surprised to find that the first fix for this vulnerability was actually ineffective).
 Meanwhile, CVE-2024-31317 still lacks a public detailed analysis and exploit, although the latter has greater power than the former (able to obtain system-uid privileges).
 This vulnerability is also quite surprising, because it’s already 2024, and we can still find command injection in Android’s core component (Zygote).

-s cannot obtain this permission (however, it seems that on some branded phones, regular apps may have some methods to directly obtain this permission).
+This reminds us of the Mystique vulnerability we discovered years ago, which similarly allowed attackers to obtain privileges for any uid.
+It’s worth noting that both vulnerabilities have certain prerequisites.
+For example, CVE-2024-31317 requires the WRITE_SECURE_SETTINGS permission.
+Although this permission is not particularly difficult to obtain, it theoretically still requires an additional vulnerability, as ordinary untrusted_apps cannot obtain this permission (however, it seems that on some branded phones, regular apps may have some methods to directly obtain this permission).
 ADB shell natively has this permission, and similarly, some special pre-installed signed apps also have this permission.

 However, the exploitation effect and universality of this logical vulnerability are still sufficient to make us believe that it is the most valuable Android user-mode vulnerability in recent years since Mystique.
 Meta’s original article provides an excellent analysis of the cause of this vulnerability, but it only briefly touches on the exploitation process and methods, and is overall rather concise.
 This article will provide a detailed analysis and introduction to this vulnerability, and introduce some new exploitation methods, which, to our knowledge, are the first of their kind.